hackforla/website/_projects/access-the-data.md

 project.
 The MVP will consist of a website that hosts a catalog of sources of open government data.
 This project will focus on Los Angeles County as its backdrop to test the hypothesis that this is a tool the community of community activists and data experts needs and wants."
+---
+# 'identification' is the 9 digit ID for your repo in the GitHub API.
+identification: '330800079'
+title: Access The Data
+description: "With government policies increasingly relying on data and data analysis, it becomes imperative to increase citizens' access and understanding of local government data in order to be effective advocates for their communities.
+<br><br>
+We are currently working on an MVP, which is a website that will serve as a foundation for the continued Access the Data project.
+The MVP will consist of a website that hosts a catalog of sources of open government data.
+This project will focus on Los Angeles County as its backdrop to test the hypothesis that this is a tool the community of community activists and data experts needs and wants."

 # card image should be 600px wide x 400px high
 image: /assets/images/projects/access-the-data.png